Skip to content

 Pattern 4: Causal Tracing with Distributed Trace Context

-Pattern 5: Lease-Based Resource Locking with Fencing Tokens
+Pattern 5: Lease-Based Locking with Fencing Tokens

 Pattern 6: Deterministic Replay